What is Call Queue and How to Use it for Inbound Calls

 How can you use a call queue in your contact center?

-It would be ideal if your agents could answer every single call as soon as it comes in, without ever needing to put callers on hold.
-That’s not realistic though - during peak hours or a busy holiday season, answering all calls straight away is often an impossible task.
+It would be ideal if your agents could answer every single call as soon as it comes in without ever needing to put callers on hold.
+That’s not realistic, though – during peak hours or a busy holiday season, answering all calls straight away is often an impossible task.

-A reliable contact center with a call queue feature can, however, help your agents quite a bit with managing call queues and keeping callers waiting patient until there’s an agent ready to take the call.
+A reliable contact center with a call queue feature can, however, help your agents quite a bit with managing call queues and keeping callers waiting patiently until there’s an agent ready to take the call.
 What else can a call queue feature help your business with?

 #1 Reducing hold times